 How to Create a New User in WordPress Dashboard

-This tutorial covers the default WordPress user roles and their permissions.
-Keep reading to learn how to add a new user role to WordPress.
+This tutorial uncovers the default WordPress user roles and their permissions.
+Learn how to add a new user role to WordPress.

-WordPress offers an efficient tool for adding new users so that you may give them various access rights.
-In addition, user roles are helpful since the project typically calls for collaboration between editors, authors, and admin.
+WordPress offers an efficient tool for adding new users with different roles and access rights.
+User roles are handy for projects that require collaboration between editors, authors, and admins.

 Administrator

 The administrator position is a typical WordPress website’s most influential user role.
-Users with the administrator position have the ability to create new posts, amend, and remove existing posts.
+Users with the administrator position can create new posts and amend and remove existing posts.

-Additionally, they can add, change, and remove plugins and themes.
+Additionally, they can add, change, and remove plugins and themes and edit code.

-Most significantly, admin users have the ability to add, delete, and modify user information, including passwords, for already-existing users.
+Most significantly, admin users can add, delete, and modify user information, including passwords, for already-existing users.

-You have complete power over your WordPress blog while in this role, which is essentially reserved for site owners.
-Therefore, you should be highly selective about who you provide the administrator user position to if you manage a WordPress site with the help of multiple users.
+This role, exclusive to site owners, wields full control over your WordPress website.
+Therefore, you should be highly selective about whom you provide the administrator user position to if you manage a WordPress site with the help of multiple users.

 Editor

-The content areas of your website are completely under the authority of users with the editor position in WordPress.
+The content areas of your website are under the user’s authority with the editor position in WordPress.

-They have the ability to add, modify, publish, and delete any post on the website, even those published by other people.
-A comment can be moderated, edited, or deleted by an editor.
+They can add, modify, publish, and delete any post on the website, even those published by others.
+Comments can be moderated, edited, or deleted by an editor.

-Editors are unable to alter the settings on your website, add new users, or set up plugins and themes.
+Editors cannot alter the settings on your website, add new users, or set up plugins and themes.

 Author

-The author position allows users to create, modify, and publish their own content.
+The author position allows users to create, modify, and publish content.
 Even if a post has already been published, they can erase it.

-Authors may only select from the pre-existing categories when composing posts; they are unable to establish new ones.
+Authors may only select from the pre-existing categories when composing posts; they cannot establish new ones.
 Additionally, they may add tags to their posts.

-Authors can view even comments that are still being reviewed, but they cannot moderate, approve, or remove any comments.
+Authors can view comments still being reviewed but cannot moderate, approve, or remove any comments.

 It is a relatively low-risk user role because they cannot access the site’s settings, plugins, or themes.
 The option to remove one’s own published posts is the lone exception.